adempiere/adempiere-ui-gateway/README.md

     Machine-specific overrides can be placed in **override.env** without touching the versioned template.
 - Single containers or images can be updated and/or replaced easily, making deployments and tests speedy.
 - Separation of concerns: every service implements one and only one solution.
-- The timezone and location for all containers are the same as the hosts'.
+- Container timezone is explicitly configured (`GENERIC_TIMEZONE`, `GENERIC_CENTRAL_STANDARD_TIME` in `override.env`) rather than inherited from the host, so timestamps are correct and predictable regardless of where the stack runs.
 - Ideal for testing situations due to its ease of configuration and execution.
 - No need of deep knowledge of ADempiere Installation, Application Server Installation, Docker, Images or Postgres just to get the stack running.
 - Every container, image and object is unique, derived from a configuration file.